The General Data Protection Regulation (GDPR)

 There are a few GDPR principles and provisions that are particularly relevant to researchers:

-Lawful basis for processing.
+Legal basis for processing.
 You need a legal basis to process personal data.
 In research, this is usually either informed consent (Art.
 6(1)(a)) or legitimate interest / public interest (Art.
 6(1)(e/f)).
 The GDPR sets strict requirements for what information participants must receive before giving consent (Art.
 13/14) - including the purpose of processing, who will have access, how long data will be stored, and what rights participants have.
-We discuss informed consent further in the chapter on mechanisms of data protection.
+I discuss informed consent further in the chapter on mechanisms of data protection.

 Purpose limitation.
 Data may only be collected for specified, explicit purposes.
 In research, this means you should be clear about what your data will be used for - and if you want to re-use data for a new purpose, you may need to check whether this is covered by the original consent.
+Luckily, for research purposes, the laws are more lenient than for private companies.

 Data minimization.
 You should only collect data that is necessary for your research purpose.
 Collecting “nice-to-have” demographics without a clear reason is not just bad practice - it may also be a GDPR issue.
 We discuss this more in the chapter on mechanisms of data protection.

 The research exemption (Art.
 89).
 The GDPR acknowledges the importance of scientific research and provides some flexibility.
 For example, further processing of personal data for research purposes is generally considered compatible with the original purpose of collection.
-However, this exemption requires “appropriate safeguards” - and anonymization is one of the key safeguards the GDPR has in mind.

 The GDPR allows EU member states to adopt more specific rules in certain areas.
 Germany has done this through its Federal Data Protection Act (BDSG), which adds provisions for research (§ 27 BDSG).
 For example, it allows processing of special categories of personal data (like health data) for scientific research without explicit consent, provided that appropriate safeguards are in place and the research interest substantially outweighs the interests of the data subject.

-Bavaria, as a German state, has its own Bavarian Data Protection Act (BayDSG), which applies to public institutions - including universities like LMU.
+Bavaria, as a German state, has its own Bavarian Data Protection Act (BayDSG), which applies to public institutions, including universities like LMU.
 In practice, this means that researchers at Bavarian universities are subject to the GDPR, the BDSG, and the BayDSG.
-The good news: the core principles (purpose limitation, data minimization, storage limitation) are consistent across all three.
-The main thing to be aware of is that your institution’s data protection officer can advise you on any Bavaria-specific requirements.

-ImportantWhen Does the GDPR Stop Applying?
+WarningWhen Does the GDPR Stop Applying?

 The GDPR applies to personal data.
 If data is truly anonymized - meaning individuals can no longer be identified, directly or indirectly - the GDPR no longer applies to that data (Recital 26).
 This is one of the main reasons why anonymization is so valuable for open data: it allows you to share data freely without the legal constraints of the GDPR.